Postgraduate Subject Descriptions

 Description: This subject introduces students to problems of inequality in wealth and welfare from a global, comparative, and historical perspective.
 The causes and consequences of inequalities among countries, as well as gender, class, ethnic and regional stratification, are examined.
 Major theoretical perspectives on international development and global social change are studied and applied to an analysis of contemporary social issues.
 Taking an interdisciplinary approach, this subject examines development as a concept, paradigm, experience, and practice.
 Following an examination of the main issues and theoretical approaches (modernisation, dependency and World System) that have informed the study of development, these approaches area applied to recent development strategies pursued in the MENASA region.
 Comparative analysis will emphasise the interplay between domestic and international factors in shaping the paths to socio-economic transformation in these countries and evaluate current thinking about how to attack the challenges posed by domestic corruption and continuing poverty.
 Case studies will explore local understanding of what constitutes development.

-MIST 997 - Advanced Topics in International Studies: Global Environmental Politics
+MIST997 - Advanced Topics in International Studies – Environment

-Description: This subject examines contemporary international environmental problems from theoretical and policy perspectives: how environmental problems are defined and identified by scientists and activists and the various political solutions proposed?
+Description: This subject examines contemporary international environmental problems from theoretical and policy perspectives: how environmental problems are defined and identified by scientists and activists and the various political solutions proposed.
 What are the causes of environmental problems?
-What strategies do international actors use to address these problems, and which are most successful?
-What are the most pressing problems facing policymakers today?
+What strategies do international actors use to address these problems and which are most successful?
 How do environmental issues lead to problems in areas such as security and economics?
-To shed light on these questions, this subject first analyses structures, agents, and processes affecting international environmental politics.
-Then the subject focuses on contemporary issue areas including the use of natural resources, overpopulation, pollution, energy use, global climate change, environmental security, and potential future problems.

-MIST 998 - Advanced Topics in International Studies: Terrorism and Security
+MIST998 - Advanced Topics in International Studies - Terrorism and Counterterrorism